Shahin-01/Querying-Semantic-Data-with-SPARQL/README.md

 5. Which teams have the most nationalities amongst their roster?

 The instructions to run the files is shown in the SRC/README.txt file.
-Also, the SRC/Summary.pdf file contains a brief explanation of the tasks and the potential ways to improve the results
+Also, the SRC/Summary.pdf file contains a brief explanation of the tasks and the potential ways to improve the results.
+The source files are located in the /SRC/src/rdfquery directory.
+In order to run all files together, main.java file should be called.